The Great Race: Production

-Because of the success of Edwards' previous films Breakfast at Tiffany's, The Pink Panther and A Shot in the Dark, the film's budget started at $6 million.
+Because of the success of Edwards' previous films Breakfast at Tiffany's, The Pink Panther, and A Shot in the Dark, the film's budget started at $6 million.
 Mirisch Productions initially financed the film for United Artists.
 The film's escalating costs led UA to drop the film, but the project was picked up by Warner Bros.
+Pictures.

 Edwards wanted Robert Wagner to play the leading man, but studio executive Jack L. Warner insisted on Curtis, possibly because of Natalie Wood's recent divorce from Wagner.
 (Burt Lancaster was announced at one stage.)
 Working with Warner, Curtis's new agent Irving "Swifty" Lazar negotiated US$125,000 for Curtis—more than Edwards and Lemmon, who were to receive US$100,000 each.
 After Warner signed the Curtis contract, Lazar reasoned that Edwards and Lemmon should make US$125,000 and Warner upped its compensation to match Curtis.

 Julie Andrews was first approached for the role of Maggie DuBois.
 Andrews, having admired the work of Edwards, wanted to work on the film, but was forced to bow out due to delays on The Sound of Music.
-Andrews would eventually marry Edwards and act in several of his films afterward.
+Andrews eventually married Edwards and acted in several of his films afterward.
 Natalie Wood did not want to make The Great Race, but Warner talked her into it.
 Wood was unhappy with her career and her personal life, having been divorced from Robert Wagner in April 1962.
 Warner asked Curtis if he would give a percentage of his film royalties to Wood as an enticement, but Curtis refused.
-He said "I couldn't give her anything to make her want to do the movie."
+He said, "I couldn't give her anything to make her want to do the movie."
 Instead of more money, Warner promised Wood that if she completed The Great Race, she could star in Gavin Lambert's drama Inside Daisy Clover, a role she greatly wished to have.
 Wood agreed, thinking that filming would be brief on Edwards' movie.